Are you looking for real haunted houses in NYC? Here are some of the spookiest locations in NYC – perfect for a Halloween walk!

 And last on my list of real haunted houses in NYC, it’s the Merchant’s House Museum.
 This place completely revels in its notorious haunted rep. Built in 1822 by a wealthy merchant, this museum is a look into the personal lives of New York’s elite back in the 19th century.
 Supposedly, the ghost of the wealthy merchant is said to incessantly stalk these halls.

-I hope that this list of real haunted houses in New York has piqued your interest in ghost-spotting!
+I hope that this list of real haunted houses in NYC has piqued your interest in ghost-spotting!